-Asian, East European, and German Studies
+Asian, East European, & German Studies

-Welcome to the Department of Asian, East European, and German Studies.
+Welcome to the Department of Asian, East European, and German Studies!

 We offer classes on some critical regions and countries in the world—including Germany and Japan, Russia and China, India and Korea, and Eastern Europe and the Balkans.
 We also provide language instruction in German, Russian, Japanese, and Chinese.
 And our faculty research and publish significant scholarly work in these areas.